cs396-web-dev/spring2021/pages/_assignments/lab02.md

 {:.checkbox-list}
 * App Configuration
    * You can run your server locally with `npm start` and receive the `Connected to cs396_db` message.
+   * Two tests pass when you run the tests `npm test`
+   * [http://localhost:8081/doctors](http://localhost:8081/doctors) displays doctors to the screen
+   * [http://localhost:8081/companions](http://localhost:8081/companions) displays companions to the screen
 * GitHub Configuration
    * Your files have been committed and pushed to GitHub
    * You have taken care to not include your database password in your repo by creating a local, hidden file, `.env` that is excluded from your GitHub repo in the `.gitignore` file.